-- 1. Follow all directions of the faculty and staff. - 2.
-Fighting and/or inappropriate behavior in school are prohibited. - Items which are deemed inappropriate for the educational environment are not allowed and will be confiscated. - Use or possession of tobacco related products, lighters or matches, drugs or alcohol (anywhere on school property, in school buildings and/or at a school sponsored event) is prohibited. - Students are to be in assigned areas.
+- 1. Follow all directions of the faculty and staff. - Fighting and/or inappropriate behavior in school are prohibited. - Items which are deemed inappropriate for the educational environment are not allowed and will be confiscated. - Use or possession of tobacco related products, lighters or matches, drugs or alcohol (anywhere on school property, in school buildings and/or at a school sponsored event) is prohibited. - 5.
+Students are to be in assigned areas.
 Passes or a signed planner are required to leave either an assigned area or the building. - 6.
 Vandalism will not be tolerated. - 7.
 Electronic device use is limited to hallways between classes during passing time and in the cafeteria during lunch periods, unless other arrangements have been made for a classroom specific activity with teacher permission.
 Having a cell phone out at any other time will result in confiscation, until such time that the phone is picked up by a parent/guardian.
 Disciplinary action may also be taken.
-Cell phone policies are strictly enforced. - 8.
-Electronic devices, such as laser pointers, deemed to be potentially hazardous are not permitted on school property. - Coats, hats and jackets are to be kept in student lockers during the school day, 7:30 a.m. - 2:45 p.m. - Once students arrive on school property, they must remain on school property unless given permission to leave by an administrator. - NO skateboards, hover boards, rollerblades and/or scooters are allowed on school property at anytime, including lockers.
+Cell phone policies are strictly enforced. - Electronic devices that are brought into the school setting are done so at the student's own risk.
+The school district assumes no responsibility for damage, loss or theft of personal electronic devices on school property or at any school activity/function. - Any device deemed to be potentially hazardous is not permitted on school property. - Coats, hats and jackets are to be kept in student lockers during the school day, 7:30 a.m. - 2:45 p.m. - Once students arrive on school property, they must remain on school property unless given permission to leave by an administrator. - NO skateboards, hover boards, rollerblades and/or scooters are allowed on school property at anytime, including lockers.